 - Demonstrate satisfactory competence in the conventions of Edited American English and the elements of presentation (including layout, format, and printing);

 - Select and incorporate ideas derived from a variety of sources, such as library electronic and print resources, books, journals, the Internet, and interviews, and document them responsibly and correctly;

 - Apply a variety of strategies for planning, outlining, drafting, revising and editing written work.

 The Progressions brought us to the academic argumentative essay by way of an introduction to voice, genre, and scholarly research.
 The Projects ask that we continue there yet with greater emphasis on collaboration and a more sophisticated theoretical scope.

-The Projects include Project Web, Project Space, and Project Text, and each entails critical reading, process work, and group work.
+The Projects include Project Space, Project Text, and Project Web, and each entails critical reading, process work, and group work.
 The Projects also require composing with new media, fieldwork, and class presentations.

-PROJECT SPACE: Project Space asks that you form new groups of four to consider the socioeconomics and politics of space.
+PROJECT SPACE: (Details of the Assignment Here) Project Space has individual and group project components, and in both configurations, you will consider the socioeconomics and politics of space.
 While space can be defined as urban, community, and personal, it may also be institutional (e.g., the university and hospital) or online (such as social media platforms), which often challenges the neat division between private and public space.
 We’re interested in how space shapes our conception of world, self, and other.

 Project Space requirements:

 - Physical representation of your fieldwork, e.g., model, diagram, etc.